vlngf/OilMetagenomesDB/documentation/samples/README.md

 ## study_primary_focus

-> 🏞 environmental ancient metagenome only!

-- The primary 'organism' category that the sequences was originally generated for
+- What area of research was the focus of the study
-- These are generalised categories such as 'floral', or 'faunal', 'microbial', with a combination of those (in that order) also allowed.
+- These are generalised categories such as 'ecological', or 'industrial', with a combination of those (in that order) also allowed.

 > ⚠️ this does NOT necessarily imply that the data can only be used for